Afroz101/Afroz101/README.md

 # 💫 About Me:
-Experienced mobile app developer with a proven track record of creating successful and commercially viable<br>applications.
-Proficient in both Android and Flutter development, with over 5 years of experience in Android and<br>4 years in Flutter.
-Additionally, I have over 1.5 years of experience in iOS Swift development.
-Keen eye for details<br>and a tenacious attitude to continuously improve existing apps.
-Dedicated to achieving perfection and always<br>striving for excellence.
-Eagerly seeking opportunities to leverage extensive knowledge and experience as an<br>Android Developer.<br><br>Portfolio :- https://docs.google.com/document/d/1nLZNjAj1bwujQRgZtvPrNDAu7ecN-jWlsH8sj-g8n_o/edit?usp=drive_link
+Experienced mobile app developer with a proven track record of creating successful and commercially viable applications.
+Proficient in both Android and Flutter development, with over 6 years of experience in Android and 5 years in Flutter.
+Additionally, I have over 1 years of experience in iOS Swift development.
+Keen eye for details and a tenacious attitude to continuously improve existing apps.
+Dedicated to achieving perfection and always striving for excellence.
+Eagerly seeking opportunities to leverage extensive knowledge and experience as an Android Developer.<br><br>Portfolio :- https://docs.google.com/document/d/1nLZNjAj1bwujQRgZtvPrNDAu7ecN-jWlsH8sj-g8n_o/edit?usp=drive_link

 ## 🌐 Socials: